ContentLEAD/BRss/README.md

 # bRss

-bRss is a rss feed parser based off of the <a target="_blank" href="https://github.com/jfhovinne/jFeed/">jFeed</a> plugin.
+bRss is an rss feed parser based off of the <a target="_blank" href="https://github.com/jfhovinne/jFeed/">jFeed</a> plugin.

 <h2>Options:</h2>